halloji1/Symphony_Gradient/README.md

 We welcome contributions from the community!
 Symphony is designed to be an open, collaborative platform for advancing decentralized AI research.

+## 🤝 Contact

+If you are interested in our research, please contact tianyu@gradient.network.

 ## 📝 Citation